Mananshi/Mananshi/README.md

 - 💬 Always eager to chat about new technologies, potential vulnerabilities in Web apps and Sitcoms

-- 😎 Have mastered the “Art of searching on Google”
+- 😎 On my way to mastering the “Art of searching on Google”

 - 📄 Know about my experiences: [Resume](https://drive.google.com/file/d/1S7EUrpzqQ1ZtVtiKB8FfsnxQLkxoYEfB/view?usp=sharing)